-Please be aware that while Tina is able to have TG email you a quote for your preferred policy – she is not able to answer specific questions about what is and isn’t covered.
+Please be aware that we are not able to answer specific questions about what is and isn’t covered.
 As of July 1, 2013 there has been a change to travel insurance’s licensing laws – legally a travel agent cannot discuss any carriers coverage or answer questions about policies.
 Please call their toll free number and ask them directly.

 Though the cost of your insurance policy will not be reimbursed; if the situation qualifies, then the pre-paid, non-refundable items covered should be.
 That’s why it’s important to ask so many questions on the front end so you are fully aware of what is covered and what is not.
 Do your homework and know your policy so that you aren’t caught unaware.